Teen River Camp at San Diego County's Camp Dragonfly

 It is important to ensure you have all of the following information at hand, fulfilled requirements, and completed documents to upload during registration.
 Any missing information or documents may delay your camper's application approval process.
 If you need assistance, or have any questions with the application, please reach out to Danielle Bell, Program Manager at email@example.com

-- A copy of the camper's immunization records/card- The following immunizations/vaccinations are required: DTap (Diphtheria/Tetanus/Pertussis), MMR (Measles/Mumps/Rubella), Measles, Varicella (chicken pox), Polio, Hepatitis A & B
+- Immunization Records: a copy of your campers immunization records, signed and validated by your primary care physician.
+The following immunizations/vaccinations are required: DTap (Diphtheria/Tetanus/Pertussis), MMR (Measles/Mumps/Rubella), Measles, Varicella (chicken pox), Polio, Hepatitis A & B, and COVID-19.

 Please download and fully complete this form.
 To be uploaded on the Teen River Camp registration form.